AdiSelak/Capstone-Project/README.md

 # Capstone Project: Machine Learning and Explainable AI for Cybersecurity
-- This repository includes the tools and implementations that I completed for a group Capstone project.
+- This repository includes the technical tools and implementations that I completed for a group Capstone project.
 The project was to create a machine learning model for threat detection on the USNW-NB15 dataset and use explainable AI to evaluate the decision making process of black-box models.

 Datasets
 - USNW-NB15 Dataset.